Phyrik/evolution-simulator-2/README.md

 Feel free to leave suggestion in issues under the enhancement tag!

+## Setup

+To play evolution-simulator-2 you must have [Python 3](https://python.org/downloads) and Pygame installed.
+I am working on a way to make the game run wihtout these dependencies and as an executable.

+Download the repository's zip file and extract it.
+Open a terminal/command prompt and go to thr extracted folder.
+Run gui2.py in the terminal/command prompt with `python gui2.py`

 ## Gameplay

 In evolution-simulator-2 you observe circular creatures try to navigate their life.
 They must eat food to gather energy, reproduce to pass on their genes, and kill others before they kill them.